risadams/FogLampz/README.md

 FogLampz is a .NET wrapper around around the FogBugz API.

+*This project is archived,  it has not been used or maintained since 2012*.

+Thanks for your support over the years.

 ## Features

 * Simple, Easy to use wrapper around the [Fogbugz XML API](http://www.fogcreek.com/fogbugz/docs/70/topics/advanced/api.html)